I am a writer who explores the difference between desire and longing to make sense of queer identity and the American state of violence and whiteness.

 I co-curated the prose radio hybrid The Furnace Reading Series at Hollow Earth Radio in Seattle for four years with Anca Szilagyi.

 I grew up in Neptune, NJ where skee ball means winning tickets and saving them for a VCR or at least a spider ring.
-I work around Seattle as a teaching artist but mostly wear wigs while chopping wood on a farm near by.
+I work around Seattle as a teaching artist but mostly wear wigs while spending time with my favorite three adults and a toddler.
 I find myself through photo shoots.
 Yes, I want to collaborate with you.